 - The block version number MUST be greater than or equal to 4. - For a block at block height height, nBits MUST be equal to ThresholdBits(height). - The block MUST pass the difficulty filter defined in §7.6.2 'Difficulty filter' on p.
 92. - solution MUST represent a valid Equihash solution as defined in §7.6.1 'Equihash' on p.
-91. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on Mainnet, or block height 653606 or greater on Testnet, nTime MUST be less than or equal to the median-time-past of that block plus 90 · 60 seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - [Sapling onward] hashFinalSaplingRoot MUST be LEBS2OSP256(rt) where rt is the root of the Sapling note commitment tree for the final Sapling treestate of this block. - The block height MUST be encoded as the first item in the coinbase transaction's scriptSig, as specified in [BIP-34].
-The format of the height is "serialized CScript" the first byte is the number of bytes in the number, and the following bytes are the signed little-endian representation of the number. - TODO: Other rules inherited from Bitcoin.
+91. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on Mainnet, or block height 653606 or greater on Testnet, nTime MUST be less than or equal to the median-time-past of that block plus 90 · 60 seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - [Sapling onward] hashFinalSaplingRoot MUST be LEBS2OSP256(rt) where rt is the root of the Sapling note commitment tree for the final Sapling treestate of this block. - TODO: Other rules inherited from Bitcoin.